 "Florence on the Elbe", as Dresden is popularly known, offers an abundance of cultural highlights.
 The Semper Opera House, the Baroque Zwinger palace and the Frauenkirche church are internationally renowned.
 The art masterpieces in the city's museums are equally priceless; visitors flock to Dresden to admire Raphael's "Sistine Madonna" and the exhibitions of the Green Vault, the treasure collections of the Saxon electors.
 The lively modern scene comprises experimental theatres, art-house cinemas and a variety of galleries for contemporary art.
-And for all those interested in night-life, the scene district Dresden-Neustadt awaits with over 200 bars, clubs and restaurants.
+And for all those interested in nightlife, the hip district Dresden-Neustadt awaits visitors with over 200 bars, clubs and restaurants.
 But simply experience it all for yourself - you are always welcome at TU Dresden.

-Even Greater autonomy, synergy benefits, interdisciplinarity, strategic opportunity: Guided by this vision, the 14 faculties of TU Dresden are reorganising themselves under the roof of five schools.
+Even greater autonomy, synergy benefits, interdisciplinarity, strategic opportunity: Guided by this vision, the 18 faculties of TU Dresden have been reorganising into five schools.
 Following the principle of subsidiarity, the objective is to uphold academic plurality while at the same time exploiting synergetic advantages in research, teaching and administration.
 The restructuring is to be accomplished in three phases: The first step, taken in May 2012, was to define the five schools to bracket the respective faculties.
-During the subsequent second phase, new administration units are to be established to represent the five schools and will be invested with functions and competencies previously held by the faculties or by departments of the central university administration.
+During the subsequent second phase, new administration units are to be established to represent the five schools, and will be invested with functions and competencies previously held by the faculties or by departments of the central university administration.
 Upon successful implementation, the third and final phase will see the remaining faculty responsibilities transferred to the schools.